 - Monitor changes in network activity: WiFi environments are dynamic, and new networks may appear over time.
 Regularly analyze your WiFi channels with NetSpot to maintain optimal performance.

-By following these these best practices, you can optimize your WiFi network to achieve faster download and upload speeds, reduce interference, and minimize latency issues.
+By following these best practices, you can optimize your WiFi network to achieve faster download and upload speeds, reduce interference, and minimize latency issues.

 Conclusion